National Margarita Day 2017: Celebrate With Drink Specials, Jimmy Buffet Music

 No matter who lays the claim for its creation, today is all about enjoying it!
 So if the Margarita is your preferred drink of choice, there is a large selection of bars and restaurants that will be running drink specials all day today in honor of National Margarita Day.

-Of course can National Margarita Day arrive without the original margarita man, Jimmy Buffet not being mentioned?
+Of course, can National Margarita Day arrive without the original margarita man, Jimmy Buffet not being mentioned?
 Margaritaville will be hopping tonight with all types of drink and food specials!

 Remember, no matter how many margaritas you consume, always have a designated driver on hand or call a cab if you have exceeded your limit.
 Not only is driving drunk dangerous, it is also expensive!
 Be responsible folks.